Farnsworth1/4cid_jupyter_extension/README.md

 1. ``main.js`` : The Javascript code for the extension itself
 1. ``README.md`` : A markdown description of extension

+### Project structure

-Jupyter extensions can be distributed as packages as shown [here](https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Distributing%20Jupyter%20Extensions%20as%20Python%20Packages.html#Example---Server-extension-and-nbextension)
+Jupyter extensions can be distributed as packages as shown in [here](https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Distributing%20Jupyter%20Extensions%20as%20Python%20Packages.html#Example---Server-extension-and-nbextension)
 So ex. the package structure of ``miner`` extension looks like this:

 │   .gitignore